nikki30/Tweet-Disaster-Support/README.md

 The following framework is implemented using Apache Spark Streaming, Kafka, Elasticsearch and Kibana.
-It performs real-time sentiment analysis of particular hash tags in twitter data.
+It performs real-time sentiment analysis of particular content and hash tags in twitter data.
-Sentiment analysis for all the tweets for #trump, #obama and show them (e.g., positive, neutral, negative, etc. tweets) on a map.
+Sentiment analysis is done for all the tweets for #disaster, #rescue, #help , #shootings, #help.
+The negative tweets' locations are plotted on a map.
 When we show tweets on a map, we plot them using their latitude and longitude.
+The map now reflects the locations of disaster stikes.

- Sentiment analysis framework
+The framework:

     1. Scrapper(tweets.py):
 The scrapper will collect all tweets and sends them to Kafka for analytics.
 The scraper will be a standalone program and will perform the followings:

     a.
-Collect tweets in real-time with particular hash tags. (#trump, #obama)
+Collect tweets in real-time with particular hash tags. (#rescue, #help)
     b.
 After getting tweets we will filter them to check if location field is present or not.
     c.
 After filtering, we will send them (tweets) to Kafka.
     d.
 Kafka API (producer) is used. (https://kafka.apache.org/090/documentation.html#producerapi)